Keeping people with dementia safe in care homes during coronavirus

 Everyone is now tested for coronavirus with a PCR test before becoming resident in a care home.
 This includes people returning to a care home and those who are going into a care home for the first time.

-If someone receives a positive test result (meaning they have COVID-19) before leaving a hospital they will be sent to a dedicated place to isolate.
+If someone receives a positive test result (meaning they have coronavirus) before leaving hospital, they will be sent to a dedicated place to isolate.
 These settings have extra infection control measures in place to prevent the transfer of the virus.